Contact us

 clonazepam and klonopin addiction

-The root causes of Klonopin addiction can include genetics, mental health disorders, and a history of substance abuse.
-The effects of addiction vary from mild to severe and can lead to depression, aggression, and even fatal outcomes like overdose.
+Causes of Clonazepam addiction include genetics, mental health disorders, and prior substance abuse.
+The effects of Clonazepam range from mild to severe, with risks of depression, aggression, and overdose.

 What is Clonazepam (Klonopin)?